 this snarky little surfer girl who sits back, doesn't care, and takes

 digs at everyone.
-And I have always absolutely LOVED characters
+And I have always absolutely LOVED

 I'm sort of like Luc Longley

 Or, you know, whoever basketball players are.

 Jenn Brown.
 The hero that Worlds Apart needed.
 The

 reminds us all on the internet not to take Survivor so damn seriously

 Want to see how much of a potty mouth Jenn was during Worlds

 Apart?
 Check out all these screen caps I found of the times

 editors had to blur her mouth because she was swearing.
 Like